-For almost 100 years, Rec & Ed has provided a wide variety of high quality, affordable enrichment and recreational opportunities to residents of Ann Arbor and surrounding communities.
-Staff in our five divisions -- Team Sports, Lifelong Learning, Early Childhook, School-Aged Child Care, and Administration -- serve about 19,000 youth and 18,500 adults annually, from birth to senior adult.
+For almost 100 years, AAPS Community Education and Recreation, aka Rec & Ed, has provided a wide variety of high quality, affordable enrichment and recreational opportunities to residents of Ann Arbor and surrounding communities.
+Staff in our five divisions -- Team Sports, Lifelong Learning, Early Childhood, Before/After Care, and Administration -- serve about 19,000 youth and 18,500 adults annually, from birth to senior adult.

 Our core values drive our mission to enhance the quality of life for our community through recreation and education: